-Teachers will take into account the needs of pupils with medical conditions that they teach.
+Teachers and class teams will consider the needs of pupils with medical conditions that they teach.
 All staff will know what to do and respond accordingly when they become aware that a pupil with a medical condition needs help.

-3.4 Parents
+3.4 Parents/Carers

-Parents will:
+Parents /Carers will:

-- > Provide the school with sufficient and up-to-date information about their child's medical needs - > Be involved in the development and review of their child's IHP and may be involved in its drafting - > Carry out any action they have agreed to as part of the implementation of the IHP, e.g. provide medicines and equipment, and ensure they or another nominated adult are contactable at all times
+- > Provide the school with sufficient and up-to-date information about their child's medical needs - Be involved in the development and review of their child's medical plan and may be involved in its drafting - Carry out any action they have agreed to as part of the implementation of the medical plan, e.g. provide medicines and equipment, and ensure they or another nominated adult are contactable at all times